matiasconsiglio/project-4/README.md

     - Remember me checkbox
     - Sign in button
     - Message shown in case the username or password is incorrect.
-    - Navbar and footer keeps the style of welcome page.
+    - Navbar and footer keeps the style of the welcome page.
     - Link that allows you to go to the register page in case you don't have an account created.

 ![Login](/assets/readme-images/login.png)